Mayaaa311/LLMBugScanner/README.md

-# GPTLens-2.0
+# LLM BugScanner

 ## Overview

-GPTLens-2.0 is an advanced tool designed to enhance the functionalities of GPTLens by automating the process of identifying and evaluating potential vulnerabilities in code.
+LLM BugScanner is an advanced tool designed to enhance the functionalities of GPTLens by automating the process of identifying and evaluating potential vulnerabilities in code.
 It provides more flexibility by allowing the use of different Large Language Model (LLM) agents.
 The tool is equipped with an auditor and a critic, which work together to find and rank vulnerabilities based on correctness and severity.

 ## Features